 The graph for that particular post will appear, and you will see that it is divided into On-site views and Syndicated views:

-As mentioned above, a feed is a stream of data meant to interpreted by a feed reader, like WordPress.com Reader or RSSOwl.
+As mentioned above, a feed is a stream of data meant to be interpreted by a feed reader, like the WordPress.com Reader or RSSOwl.
 Not all browsers have the capability to interpret feeds, and one of the most popular browsers lacking this feature is Google Chrome.